 Common Mistakes in Python Conditional Statements

-1. Incorrect Indentation
+- Incorrect Indentation

-• Mistake: This is by far the most common area of struggle even for experienced coders who are getting started with Python.
+- Mistake: This is by far the most common area of struggle even for experienced coders who are getting started with Python.
 Using inconsistent indentation (mixing tabs and spaces or using different numbers of spaces).

-• Solution: Use a consistent number of spaces (commonly 4) for indentation.
-Another “hack” is configuring your text editor to insert spaces when you press the Tab key.
+- Solution: Use a consistent number of spaces (commonly 4) for indentation.
+Another “hack†is configuring your text editor to insert spaces when you press the Tab key.

-1. Using Single Equals Sign (=) Instead of Double Equals Sign (==)
+- Using Single Equals Sign (=) Instead of Double Equals Sign (==)

-• Mistake: Using = instead of == in conditions.
+- Mistake: Using = instead of == in conditions.
 The = operator is used for assignment, not comparison.

-• Solution: Always use == to compare values in conditional statements.
+- Solution: Always use == to compare values in conditional statements.
 It takes a while to get the hang of this, so practice as much as you can to rewire your brain’s habits into using double equals when necessary.

-if x = 10: # Incorrect
+if x = 10: # Incorrect # Code block

-if x == 10: # Correct
+if x == 10:Â # Correct # Code block

-1. Missing Colon (:)
+- Missing Colon (:)

-• Mistake: Forgetting to add a colon at the end of the if, elif, or else statement.
+- Mistake: Forgetting to add a colon at the end of the if, elif, or else statement.

-• Solution: Ensure each conditional statement ends with a colon.
+- Solution: Ensure each conditional statement ends with a colon.
 Review your code thoroughly before running it.

-if x == 10 # Incorrect
+if x == 10 # Incorrect # Code block

-if x == 10: # Correct
+if x == 10: # Correct # Code block

-1. Logical Errors in Conditions:
+- Logical Errors in Conditions:

-• Mistake: Writing conditions that don’t logically make sense, leading to unexpected behavior.
+- Mistake: Writing conditions that don’t logically make sense, leading to unexpected behavior.

-• Solution: Double-check your conditions to make sure they correctly represent the logic you intend.
+- Solution: Double-check your conditions to make sure they correctly represent the logic you intend.

 Fortunately, Jupyter Notebook is very good at returning suggestions along with error messages.
 For the most part, the line of code will be identified so you can quickly examine where the issue is coming from.
 You can also have generative AI platforms such as ChatGPT and Copilot examine your code for additional insights on errors and potential solutions.